-What SIM card should you buy when visiting New Zealand?
 If you want to buy a SIM card in New Zealand, I would recommend going with Spark because they have the most extensive coverage in New Zealand.
 If you are staying in populated areas only, or like to customize your plan, then Vodafone could be an option because they are cheaper than Spark and have My Flex Prepaid, which allows you to set up your own plan in terms of data, minutes, and SMS.

 Like most countries in Oceania, you do not have to show your passport when buying a Kiwi SIM card.

 Spark is the largest telecom provider in New Zealand.
 Spark also has the most extensive coverage in the country, which makes them a suitable operator for those who wish to drive through New Zealand, those who will go to rural New Zealand, or those who will go to South Island.

 Do note that Spark does not have a 2G network anymore, meaning that older phones will not work with Spark.
 However, those with an old phone will most likely not use mobile data anyway because 2G is extremely slow for modern web browsing.

 Spark SIM cards are sold in Spark stores, from authorized resellers, and in many other stores.
 Top-up vouchers are also sold in many stores, but you can also recharge online with a credit card.
 Spark also sells their SIM cards at Auckland International Airport and Christchurch International Airport.